 - To display a metric in the large heatmap, click the solid arrow on the left for that metric.
 The tooltip in the main window shows you the full details for that metric.

-- Learn to recognize common patterns in heatmaps.
+- Learn to recognize entity key patterns or index key patterns.

 - Read about the metrics you can view in a heatmap.